Effective Crisis & Trauma Management

 The OpenLearning team has reviewed this course to ensure quality academic learning within the Malaysian and Australian credentialing framework.

 An OpenLearning OpenCred is a type of credential that can stand-alone, or it can interact with a formal qualification.
-OpenCred courses are market-leading online courses that prepare learners for the future of work.
+OpenCred courses are market-leading online courses aimed at preparing learners for the future of work.

 Learners study online with peers and receive robust academic content while acquiring practical industry-relevant skills.